 What is Form 5500?

-Form 5500 is an annual report organizations file with the Department of Labor (DOL).
-It includes information about a benefit plan’s financial condition and operations.
-It was created by the federal government in Titles I and IV of the Employee Retirement Income Security Act of 1974 (ERISA).
+Form 5500 is an annual report that organizations file with the Department of Labor (DOL).
+It includes information about a benefit plan's financial condition and operations.
+The federal government created the report in Titles I and IV of the Employee Retirement Income Security Act of 1974 (ERISA).

-All organizations covered under ERISA must file Form 5500.
-However, the specific form you’ll use depends on the size of your organization and how many employees participate in your benefits.
+All organizations with benefits subject to ERISA must file Form 5500.
+However, the specific form version you'll fill out depends on the size of your organization and how many eligible employee participants you have.

-The Form 5500 series also includes research and disclosures for the DOL, disclosure plans for the plan participants, and compiles information and data for federal agencies and Congress to assess employee benefits trends.
+The Form 5500 Series also includes research and disclosures for the DOL, disclosure plans for the plan participants, and information and data for federal agencies and Congress to assess employee benefits trends.

 Its purpose is to ensure that benefit plans operate according to ERISA standards.